 According to Nate and Connor, this is the first question you should ask.
-It’s the best way to determine a worker’s current schedule, since it goes beyond just work commitments.
+It’s the best way to determine a worker’s current availability, since it goes beyond just work commitments.
 You need to not only determine how much time they are spending on other clients, but also whether they have school, childcare, or hobby-related responsibilities.
 It doesn’t matter if a freelancer is perfectly qualified in every other way.
-If they cannot commit to a schedule you need, it’s better to move on immediately.
+If they cannot be available when you need them, it’s better to move on immediately.
 We might suggest simply skipping the rest of the interview, if you don’t find a good fit here.

 2. How do you see this position long term?

 This question will help you determine whether the freelancer is interested in making a lengthy commitment, which will affect your turnover rate.
 Is contract work just a means to an end for them, or are they passionate about growing their own business?
 How likely are they to stick with you for a year?
 For five?
 This is a question that people may not be entirely honest about, but it’s still worth asking.

 3. What time zone are you working in?

 This is an easily skipped question, but it’s important to talk to freelancers about it.
 And if they are overseas workers, it’s absolutely essential.
 Nate and Connor recommend asking it multiple times, and even setting a calendar date for a future meeting during the interview, to make sure the differing time zones accurately reflect what the freelancer expects.